Mark Batterson

-Mark Batterson (born November 5, 1969 in Minneapolis, Minnesota) is an American pastor and author.
+Mark Batterson (born November 5, 1969, in Minneapolis, Minnesota) is an American pastor and author.
 Batterson serves as lead pastor of National Community Church in Washington, D.C.
 NCC was recognized as one of the Most Innovative and Most Influential Churches in America by Outreach Magazine in 2008.
-Batterson is also the author of the books In a Pit with a Lion on a Snowy Day and Wild Goose Chase and blogs daily at www.evotional.com.
-Batterson's bestseller The Circle Maker: Praying Circles Around Your Biggest Dreams and Greatest Fears was released in December 2011.
+Batterson is also the author of the books Win the Day, In a Pit with a Lion on a Snowy Day, and Wild Goose Chase.
+Batterson's New York Times bestseller The Circle Maker: Praying Circles Around Your Biggest Dreams and Greatest Fears was released in December 2011.

 Background

 He was raised in Naperville, Illinois having been born in Minneapolis, Minnesota.
 Batterson first went to the University of Chicago via a scholarship to major in pre-law and playing basketball.
-He was called to full time ministry which led to a move to Central Bible College in Springfield, Missouri.
+He was called to full-time ministry, which led to a move to Central Bible College in Springfield, Missouri.